inducer/pdf2data/reading-uiuc-financial-statements.md

     select * from account;
     ```

-*   How much money have I spent on my startup/ICR account? (`2` is the account ID of my
+*   How much money have I spent on my startup account? (`2` is the account ID of my
     startup account.)

     ```sql